dansman805/gm0/source/docs/power-and-electronics/wiring.rst

 .. figure:: images/wiring/731-wiring-2.png
    :alt: An example of good wiring by 731

-   Good example of wiring by 731 Wannabee Strange, Rover Ruckus
+   good exampwe of w-wiwing by 731 w-wannabee stwange, (U ᵕ U❁) wovew wuckus

 .. figure:: images/wiring/8417-wiring.png
    :alt: An example of good wiring by 8417

-   Good example of wiring by 8417 ‘Lectric Legends
+   good exampwe of w-wiwing by 8417 ‘wectwic w-wegends

 .. figure:: images/wiring/7244-wiring.png
    :alt: An example of good wiring by 7244

-   Good example of wiring by 7244 Out of the Box Robotics
+   good exampwe of w-wiwing by 7244 o-out of the box wobotics

-When wiring, also take the time to plan out a specific layout for your wires and how they will run throughout the robot.
-Take the time to lay out something like an electronics panel if necessary!
-When building the robot, devote adequate space to wiring.
-This could mean mounting a PVC pipe and running wires from the back end of the robot through it, or simply using velcro or zipties.
+when wiwing, (U ᵕ U❁) a-awso take the time to pwan o-out a specific wayout fow youw w-wiwes and how they wiww wun thwoughout the wobot. rawr x3 t-take the time to way out something w-wike an ewectwonics p-panew i-if nyecessawy! ʘwʘ when buiwding the wobot, ʘwʘ devote adequate space to wiwing. (ꈍᴗꈍ) this couwd mean mounting a-a pvc pipe and wunning wiwes fwom the back end of the wobot thwough it, ʘwʘ ow simpwy u-using vewcwo o-ow zipties. -.-

-.. tip:: Make sure that wires are as short as possible to reduce the risk of entanglement.
+.. tip:: make suwe t-that wiwes awe as showt as possibwe to weduce the wisk of entangwement.
+(U ﹏ U)

-However, as components move out of the robot, the wires move with it.
-Tying down every loose inch will result in wire disconnecting.
-Wiring is the art of finding the perfect balance between shortest length and allowing enough freedom as mechanisms need.
+howevew, (///ˬ///✿) as components m-move out of t-the wobot, -.- the wiwes move with i-it. (˘ω˘) tying down evewy woose inch w-wiww wesuwt in wiwe disconnecting. ʘwʘ w-wiwing is the awt of finding the pewfect bawance b-between showtest wength and a-awwowing enough f-fweedom as mechanisms n-nyeed.

-**It is also recommended for electronics to be mounted on a nonconductive material such as wood to prevent ESD**.
+**it is awso wecommended fow ewectwonics to be mounted on a nyonconductive matewiaw s-such as wood to pwevent esd**. òωó

 .. figure:: images/wiring/3736-electronics-on-plastic.png
    :alt: An example of good wiring on a non-conductive surface by 3736

-   3736 Serious Business
+   3736 sewious business

-Specific Recommendations
+s-specific w-wecommendations
 ------------------------

-Module Power
+moduwe p-powew
 ^^^^^^^^^^^^

-Be aware, :term:`XT30` connectors can wear out significantly faster than :term:`PowerPole <Anderson PowerPole>` connectors.
+be awawe, (U ﹏ U) :term:`XT30` connectows can weaw o-out significantwy f-fastew than :term:`PowerPole <Anderson PowerPole>` connectors.
 Additionally, because :term:`XT30` connectors are soldered, they can break much easier than :term:`PowerPole <Anderson PowerPole>` connections.

 Cabling for module power should be at least 14awg, if not 12awg.
 Keep in mind that it must be stranded, not solid, wire.